bob123456678/TrainControl/Readme.md

     - Added checkbox to auto-save autonomy graph state on exit (applies only if autonomous operation was activated)
     - Improved coordinate accuracy in exported JSON after nodes are manually moved
     - Improved parsing (error handling) of edge configuration commands
+    - Points and edges are now sorted alphabetically in the generated autonomy JSON
+    - 0 (defualt) train lengths will be excluded from generated autonomy JSON keys, for brevity
     - Fixed bug where terminus station status was not exported in generated autonomy JSON

 * v1.8.10 [7/17/23]